 Apart from the inventions and excitement to be on Mars, one should also remember the dangers and health concerns on Mars.
 The Human Martian colonists returning to Earth could be infected with alien diseases and other organisms.
 Specifically, the radiation exposure during the 6-month transit to Mars, and another 6 months way back, may severely sicken all those on board.
 There are chances that the first human colonists will arrive on Mars with significant health problems.

 Fortunately, as the gravity of Mass is almost three times less than Earth, all colonists may be able to adapt quite rapidly and perform all that is required to establish a self-sustaining colony.

-It is well known that environmental influences in life effects intelligence, learning, memory, vision, language, social-emotional functioning and the development, size, functioning, and interconnections of neurons and the brain.
-As the environment acts on gene selection in parents and offspring, the human evolution will be affected as compared to humans of Earth.
+It is well known that environmental influences in life affect intelligence, learning, memory, vision, language, social-emotional functioning, and the development, size, functioning, and interconnections of neurons and the brain.
+As the environment acts on gene selection in parents and offspring, human evolution will be affected as compared to humans of Earth.